mirrorlessmind/newapp/README.md

 # newapp
 Create a share app to define issues.

-1. Create a header/hero area that welcomes users to the application and displays the current time and date using Moment.js with `setInterval()`.
+Welcomes users to the application and displays the current time and date using Moment.js with `setInterval()`.

-2. Create a Bootstrap card component explaining the instructions of how to use the app and a button to open a [Bootstrap modal dialog](https://getbootstrap.com/docs/4.5/components/modal/).
+Reference Links:

-3. Form for users:
+Form for users:

     * The name of the project